lathonez/powwow/lessons/ZERO.md

 * strophe.js / jquery.min.js: old school web libraries
 * theme/variables.scss: SCSS variable definitions

-Don't worry about information overload.

-The files we care about are only in pages / services.
+The files we will work on are in the pages and services folder.

 * Pages: each page in our app has a folder.
 * Services: services are for Typescript code used by multiple pages.

-## Coding Into
+## Coding Intro

-Each of our pages has:

-Each has Typescript, HTML and SCSS
+Each of our pages has Typescript, HTML and SCSS

-Login.html:
+**Open login.html:**

 * Out in 1993, markup language (format text)
 * Explain tags